RoamWonder/book_reading-summary/Contributing.md

 # Contributing
 It is very thanks for your contribution if you can correct or add some summary to my reading summary.
+It will help me and who read this **"Reading Summary"** so much.

 You can following the common github method as follows: